We don't just talk cars ... we teach how to buy them.

 The first generation RL was called the 3.5 RL and was produced from 1996 to 2004.
 The 3.5 RL replaced the very popular Acura Legend and offered a long list of standard equipment aw well as less expensive prices than its rivals.
 That said, and although a solid choice, it really didn't stand out in terms of power or driving dynamics.

 Overall Pros: Tons of standard features, very attractive cabin, excellent bad-weather handling, high build quality, excellent crash test scores.

 Overall Cons: Mediocre full economy, no V8 option, somewhat bland styling.

 Acura TL: The TL is Acura's midsize entry-level luxury sport sedan and the maker's #1 selling car ... for good reason.
 This is a well-built, feature-loaded vehicle with excellent handling and performance, powerful engines and an outstanding reputation for dependability.

-The most recent TL generation, its fourth, has been produced since the 2009 model year.
-Compared to its predecessor, this lastest version got a sportier, more angular look, additional cabin room, more power and a more compliant ride.
+The last TL generation, its fourth, was produced between 2009 and 2014 when it was replaced by the TLX model.
+Compared to its predecessor, this last version got a sportier, more angular look, additional cabin room, more power and a more compliant ride.
 And there have been few changes since (a six-speed automatic transmission replaced the previous five speed as well as a controversial new front grille design debuted for 2012).